apache/druid/docs/development/extensions-contrib/openlineage-emitter.md

 For MSQ DML statements (`INSERT INTO` / `REPLACE INTO`), the output datasource is extracted from the SQL text and emitted as an output dataset.
 Input extraction from SQL is not performed — reliably resolving `FROM` / `JOIN` tables at the logger layer would duplicate planner work.
 For native queries, input table names are resolved from the datasource tree and emitted as input datasets.
 Native sub-queries spawned by a SQL execution carry a `sqlQueryId` in their context facet for correlation with the parent SQL event.

 :::note
-SQL table extraction relies on `calcite-core` being on the classpath, which is the case on Broker nodes.
+MSQ DML output extraction relies on `calcite-core` being on the classpath, which is the case on Broker nodes.
 Native query lineage is available on all nodes.
 :::

 ## Configuration